CharanCodeCraft/Notes/Web_Dev/Frontend/angular.md

 ## Adding bootstrap to angular
 ## components
 * component is like a part of a page that we divide and join it in main app component
-* Component can have only have one file i.e .ts file
+* Component can have   have one file i.e .ts file
 * to create component use `ng g c component`
 * mainly component has two things decorator with some fields and class has component
 * Decorators have mainly selector(like name of comp),module(required),templateurl,styleurl